 The Yale School of Management offers an M.B.A. for Executives (EMBA) program leading to the degree of Master of Business Administration.
 The EMBA program is designed for working professionals and combines the rigor of the Yale SOM integrated core curriculum and leadership development program with advanced study in a chosen area of focus: asset management, healthcare, or sustainability.
-Students spend two short periods in residence and every other Friday and Saturday on the Yale SOM campus over the course of the twenty-two-month program.
+Students spend three weeks in residence (two weeks in year one and one week in year two) and every other Friday and Saturday on the Yale SOM campus over the course of the twenty-two-month program.

 To learn more about the M.B.A. for Executives program, visit http://som.yale.edu/emba.